-The program consists of block teaching direct contact sessions held on weekends every four to six weeks, as well as directed independent learning (DIL) that takes place between weekend sessions.
+The program consists of block teaching direct contact sessions held on weekends approximately every four weeks (per Module), as well as directed independent learning (DIL) that takes place between weekend sessions.
 The EMPA program tackles challenges of governance and management in a unique forum for exchange, learning, and professional development.